Huntingdale, Victoria: History

 The land that is now Huntingdale was originally inhabited by the Wurundjeri and Boon wurrung people of the Kulin nation.
 Huntingdale was first built up in the early 20th century as part of the expansion of Oakleigh.
 Huntingdale was earlier known as Oakleigh East or East Oakleigh.
 Oakleigh East and Huntingdale became separate suburbs in 1955.

 The Post Office opened on 15 June 1918 as Oakleigh East.
 The railway station opened in 1927 as East Oakleigh, and both were renamed with the name Huntingdale in 1955.

 In 1941, the Huntingdale Golf Club was opened.

 In 1998, the Australian Bangladesh Islamic Council was founded, and the Huntingdale Mosque was opened.

 In 2014, the Sankat Mochan Kendra centre was opened on North Road.
 The temple provides free meals to the community, as well as aid and support for women and children in domestic violence situations and for recent Indian migrants to Australia.

 In 2015, the Huntingdale Mosque was attacked after a brick was thrown through the window.

 Facilities and services

 Along Huntingdale Road there is a small commercial strip which straddles the neighbouring suburb of Oakleigh.
 There are several services and facilities including the Huntingdale mosque, a halal butcher, a grocery, a fruit market, a Subway restaurant, an IGA, restaurants and cafés, a laundromat, a pharmacist, a 24-hour gym, and a post office.
-There is also a True Buddha School building.
+There is also a True Buddha School building on Stafford Street.

 On the corner of Huntingdale Road and North Road, there is a gaming bar and café, and the Sankat Mochan Samiti Temple.
 This commercial hub is adjacent to the Oakleigh Barracks.
 Golfers play at the course of the Huntingdale Golf Club on Windsor Avenue in the neighbouring suburb of Oakleigh South.

 The suburb's primary school, Huntingdale Primary School, is technically located in the neighbouring suburb of Oakleigh South.
 The school provides a bilingual education, with students learning in both English and Japanese.